adamws/kicad-kbplacer/README.md

 - Create switch matrix schematic which meets following requirements:
   - Each switch has dedicated diode with same annotation number
   - Symbols are ordered by Y position
-  - Diodes are column-to-row configuration (COL = Anode, ROW = Cathode)
+  - Diodes can be connected in either direction.
+Track router attempts to connect closest (to each other) pads of switch and diode as long as both have same `netname`, i.e. are connected on the schematic

   ![schematic-example](resources/schematic-example.png)

-  > [!NOTE]
-  > Other matrix configurations are also supported.
-Track router will attempt
-  > to connect closest (to each other) pads of switch and diode as long as both
-  > have same `netname`, i.e. are connected on the schematic

 - Create new PCB and load netlist
 - Obtain json layout file from [keyboard-layout-editor](http://www.keyboard-layout-editor.com/) or